Grey550/alx-system_engineering-devops/0x00-shell_basics/README.md

-Changing the current working directory to the previous one
+listing all files hidden in the current directory and the root directory and the boot directory